Grand Canyon National Park closes to visitors amid pandemic

 “It is a relief to a lot of the people in the park and community members,” Grand Canyon spokeswoman Joelle Baird said.
 “We've heard from a lot of people being angry and frustrated and uncertain of the direction the Park Service was going.”

+The Navajo Nation had pleaded with the federal government to deny tourists access to the Grand Canyon to keep its now more than 170 confirmed cases of coronavirus and several deaths among residents from rising.

+“The closure of the park took longer than it should've, but we're glad it's finally closed,” Navajo President Jonathan Nez said.

-The closure includes a state highway that runs through the park's South Rim entrance and the East Rim on to the Navajo reservation.
+The Grand Canyon closure includes a state highway that runs through the park's South Rim entrance and the East Rim on to the Navajo reservation.
 The road will be open to local traffic only.

-Federal, county, local and tribal officials had joined Grand Canyon residents in calling on the Park Service and Interior Department to close the park.
+Federal, county, local and tribal officials had joined Grand Canyon residents in calling on the Park Service and Interior Department to close the park — and some questioned the time it took Bernhardt to act.

+Baird said the Grand Canyon was asked to supplement its initial documentation to justify closing the park, including how it would support a closure and what efforts it was taking to prevent the spread of the virus, presenting a challenge similar to what other national parks faced.

+Coconino County said it provided yet another letter Wednesday recommending the closure at the request of the Grand Canyon.